Elilshree-InfoSec/SOC-Analyst-Journey/Home-Lab/Incident-Response.md

 # 7. Analyst Conclusion

-The investigation identified 20 failed authentication attempts against `reed.fernandez`, followed by process creation and network share activity.
+The investigation identified **20 failed authentication attempts** against `reed.fernandez`.
+No successful authentication for the account was observed.

-No successful authentication for the targeted account was observed.
-The process investigation identified Splunk Universal Forwarder components operating from the expected installation directory, and the network share activity did not provide sufficient evidence of malicious lateral movement.
+Analysis of the 71 process creation events identified legitimate Splunk Universal Forwarder components operating from the expected installation directory.
+The three network share events did not provide sufficient evidence of malicious SMB activity or lateral movement.

-Based on the available telemetry, the activity is assessed as **legitimate Splunk-related activity rather than an active compromise**.
+Based on the available Windows Security telemetry, the activity is assessed as **benign Splunk-related activity rather than a confirmed security compromise**.

 **Final Disposition: FALSE POSITIVE — NO CONFIRMED COMPROMISE**